 Following the dramatic rise in investment in cryptocurrencies and Bitcoin over the last few years, regulators are now setting their sights on this dynamic, rapidly evolving corner of the financial services industry.
-So much so that the Financial Action Task Force (FATF), an independent inter-governmental body that develops and promotes Anti-Money Laundering (AML) and Know Your Customer (KYC), has published guidance on how its 37 members should regulate cryptocurrency exchanges.
+The Financial Action Task Force (FATF), an independent inter-governmental body that develops and promotes Anti-Money Laundering (AML) and Know Your Customer (KYC), has published further guidance on how its 37 members should regulate cryptocurrency exchanges.

 While many in the industry welcome regulatory oversight, as it provides clarity and certainty for both investors and operators, one piece of guidance — Recommendation 16 — has caused significant controversy.
 The so-called travel rule requires “obligations to obtain, hold, and transmit required originator and beneficiary information in order to identify and report suspicious transactions, monitor the availability of information, take freezing actions, and prohibit transactions with designated persons and entities.”